Building your Application

 You must know the name of the compiler you wish to use as well as its options.
 Most compilers offer a large number of options that can control very detailed properties of the resulting executable, but the average user need only know a few of them.

-Please see our compiler documentation for information about the available compilers on Rivanna.
+Please see our compiler documentation for information about the available compilers on the HPC system.
 For building and running parallel code, see the documentation.

 Debugging and Profiling